Wednesday, December 14, 2016

 PHOTO COURTESY OF ©2016 AFI FEST

+Michele’s anger and obsessions make her unconscious of her own reality.
 At one point, she must figure out how to get out of this sickening situation in one piece and regain control of herself, but her environment drags her down into deeper waters.

-As the sexual assaults become more frequent, the structure of "Elle" could be interpreted as “Jesus descending into Hell.”
+As the sexual assaults become more frequent, the structure of “Elle” could be interpreted as “Jesus descending into hell.”

 Paul Verhoeven, Elle.